On SYM theory and all order Bulk Singularity Structures of BPS Strings in type II theory: Bulk singularity structures of

 \section{Bulk singularity structures of $<V_{C^{-2}}V_{\phi^{0}} V_{A^{0}} V_{A^{0}}>$}

 We start to address all order bulk singularities of asymmetric amplitude.
 Indeed we consider the other terms in the S-matrix of \reef{48ii} that have not been taken into account in $<V_{C^{-1}}V_{\phi^{0}} V_{A^{-1}} V_{A^{0}}>$ .
-To deal with those terms, we need to add the first terms of ${\cal A}_{1}, {\cal A}_{63}$ to get to the following terms \beqa -2st ip.\xi_1 \xi_2.\xi_3 \Tr(P_{-}\fsC_{(n-1)}M_p )L_1 \eeqa
+To deal with those terms, we need to add the first terms of ${\cal A}_{1}, {\cal A}_{63}$ to get to the following terms \beqa -2st ip.\xi_1 \xi_2.\xi_3 \Tr(P_{-}\fsC_{(n-1)}M_p )L_1 \eeqa One also needs to relate \reef{yy22} to the other terms that have been leftover in ${\cal A}_{1}$ of \reef{48ii} (all its terms except its 5th term), to eventually explore new bulk singularity structures in asymmetric picture as follows